-Forecasters participating in the GOES-R Proving Ground demo at NHC will provide a brief evaluation of the proxy HIE performance at the end of the 2011 Atlantic hurricane season.
+Forecasters participating in the GOES-R Proving Ground demo at NHC will provide a brief evaluation of the proxy HIE performance at the end of the 2012 Atlantic hurricane season.
 The Tropical Analysis and Forecast Branch (TAFB) at NHC is primarily responsible for satellite-based tropical cyclone intensity estimates, so a TAFB representative will provide this feedback.

-4.2.2 Overshooting Tops
+4.2.2 Tropical Overshooting Tops

-The OT algorithm and related output products are new this year and will be generated at CIMSS using 15-min.
-SEVIRI data over the tropical North Atlantic east of 55W.
-These products will be made available via a CIMSS web page (http://cimss.ssec.wisc.edu/goes_r/proving-ground/nhc/ot/).
+The TOT algorithm and related output products are generated at CIMSS using 15-min.
+SEVIRI data over the tropical North Atlantic east of 55W and GOES data for the western Atlantic.
+These products will be made available via a CIMSS web page

+(http://cimss.ssec.wisc.edu/goes\r/proving-ground/nhc/ot/).
+NHC forecasters will provide feedback on the utility of the TOT in the preparation of their operational products.